kva1966/sd-wordfinder/README.md

 Index is completely in-memory, no disk-serialised representation.

 Simple 2-level index: primary index is 4-char chunks, secondary is 1-char for words of length less than 4 chars.
-Sweet spot for this simple scheme is probably 4-char and 1-char combo.
 (Implementation still puts all this into one map however, not separate entities).
 The expectation is that that there's a much smaller no. of < 4 char words (at least this is the case in the Linux dict words dataset, 1080 vs. 98091).